1 /*

 128 */

-129 public void setUserConnection(Connection connnection) throws SQLException;
+129 void setUserConnection(Connection connnection) throws SQLException;

 130